top of page

 How do you create fairy dust?

-1. Light trail fairy dust - this is created by setting a flashlight to a slow strobe frequency, with a very short on-time pulse of <5ms, and holding down the momentary tail switch whilst you create the light trail.
+Strobe light trail fairy dust - this is created by setting a flashlight to a slow strobe frequency, with a very short on-time pulse of <5ms, and holding down the momentary tail switch whilst you create the light trail.
 Momentary mode is when the light only emits light when the switch is held down.
 This may be a half-press or full press depending on the light's switch design.
 The light is then moved around creating a light trail of fairy dust stars.
 The most recommended flashlight is the Noctigon KR1 SST-40 6500k (slowest party strobe frequency - 1.3ms at 3.5Hz).
-The discontinued Light Painting Paradise LightPainter - Ryu's Lightworks, and Lumintop FW1A are also excellent choices.
-The KR1 has a fixed strobe brightness and are best used in the f/8, ISO100-250 equivalent range so as to avoid over-exposure (which may cause lens flare and reduced image contrast).
+The new Light Painting Paradise LightPainter - Ryu's Lightworks V2.0 also has potential.
+The original Ryu's, and discontinued Lumintop FW1 are good options if you have one.
+The KR1 has a fixed strobe brightness and is best used in the f/8, ISO100-250 equivalent range so as to avoid over-exposure (which may cause lens flare and reduced image contrast).
+The Ryu's V2.0 has adjustable brightness, allowing for more flexibility.
 You should always be aiming the flashlight's hotspot at the camera lens.
 It can be tricky to get this accuracy with light trail fairy dust, particularly at close range.
-An "hotspot hit" fairy dust flash will be much brighter than a "hotspot miss" fairy dust flash - this explains the variation in brightness in fairy dust light trails in the sample photos.
+A "hotspot hit" fairy dust flash will be much brighter than a "hotspot miss" fairy dust flash - this explains the variation in brightness in fairy dust light trails in the sample photos.

 Light trail fairy dust